 Dear Department Leader,

-Thank you for taking an interest in the dangers of distracted driving by police officers.
-The following page will guide you and your officers in discussing the dangers of distracted driving and ways to help reduce the associated risks.
+Thank you for taking an interest in the importance of navigating intersections while operating an emergency vehicle.
+The following page will guide you and your officers in discussing the importance of navigating intersections along with some helpful reminders.

 Roll Call Reminder